-PepsiCo role and fit within environmental strategy: In February 2018, PepsiCo agreed to participate in Oxfam's FAIR Company-Community Partnerships project in Indonesia.
-The project promotes a model for sustainable palm oil that benefits women, smallholder farmers, local communities, the environment, and participating companies.
-FAIR Company-Community Partnerships offer an alternative vision and business model for palm oil production.
-At the core of the project is the promotion of rights and development aspirations among women, small-holder farmers, and host communities.
-PepsiCo is the first palm oil buyer to publicly commit its participation and will be joined by others as the project progresses.
-We are contributing funds for projects and providing relevant business perspectives to the initiative, as well as sharing the lessons in our own supply chains and with our sector peers.
-In 2021, we continued to work with other companies, civil society organizations and government.
+PepsiCo role and fit within environmental strategy: In 2022, PepsiCo continued to work with other companies, civil society organizations and government.
 PepsiCo is supporting landscape programs in Indonesia and continuing its support in Mexico.
 In Indonesia, our landscape programs include efforts to support smallholder livelihoods and production.
-For example, in Aceh PepsiCo has developed a project with local plantation and mill companies, NGOs and others to support at least 500 smallholders in Aceh Tamiang district with better production and sustainability practices and restoration of 300 hectares.
-In Siak and Pelalawan districts in Riau, in partnership with other supply chain companies, PepsiCo is supporting fifteen villages with full-time community coordinators and other capacity building efforts.
+In Aceh, PepsiCo has directly supported the first RSPO certification of an independent smallholder group, which was achieved in November 2022.
+In 2023, we plan to continue to identify new opportunities including expansion to Aceh Timur.
+Siak and Pelalawan districts in Riau, in partnership with other supply chain companies, PepsiCo is supporting fifteen villages with full-time community coordinators and other capacity building efforts.
 Realizing the connection between deforestation and climate change, PepsiCo established a goal to reduce absolute GHG emissions by more than 40% across our value chain by 2030.
 To achieve this goal, we must reduce emissions in our agricultural supply chain, including palm oil, by implementing our NDPE policy goals.
-Our involvement in this work ties to our efforts to realize our goal of zero deforestation in our Company-owned and -operated facilities and global supply chains from direct supplier to source.
+Our involvement in this work ties to our efforts to realize our goal of zero deforestation in our company-owned and -operated facilities and global supply chains from direct supplier to source .